nilsenj/uber/README.md

 2. Add ` \nilsenj\Uber\UberServiceProvider::class,` to the `providers` key in `config/app.php`
 3. Add `'Uber' => \nilsenj\Uber\Facades\UberFacade::class,` to the `aliases` key in `config/app.php`
-4. Do `php artisan vendor:publish` to the config.
+4. Do `php artisan vendor:publish` to publish the config.
 You can see it in `config/uber.php`

 Usage
 -----